sptankard/digitalsecuritycurriculum/pages/02.curriculum/02.what-is-digisec/chapter2.en.md

 **Risk assessment** is a skill that we use in many aspects of our lives.
 It is what we use when we think about what side of the street to walk on at night, whether we lock our doors in our houses and the numerous other calculations we make to balance risk with the effort it takes to protect ourselves from a threat.

 Digital security is no different.
-By thinking through and mapping out the risks we face, we can make better decisions about how to stay safe and protect our friends and networks.
+By thinking through and mapping out the risks we face, we can make better decisions about how to stay safe and protect ourselves and networks.
 When you take the time to create a risk assessment model for yourself or your organization/network you can:

 * Identify your risks—specifically, the people or institutions that may pose a threat—and understand the various ways they could potentially target you.
 * Understand your current or future vulnerabilities so you can account for them.